City-of-Helsinki/linkedevents-xcal-rss/README.md

 The instructions for Docker container hosts vary, but the easiest way to run the service is to build and run the included docker-compose.yml

+## Development environment

 # Further development

 This application is designed and developed with the requirements and constraints of Helmet libraries.
-For example, the language support is hardcoded to be Finnish, Swedish and English.
-This could be updated to be configurable.
+It expects Sentry monitoring which must be configured in order for the service to work properly.

 **NOTE!** Although running already in production for Helmet, this service is still a POC (proof-of-concept) and is not maintained by the City of Helsinki Executive Office application maintenance team.
 If you choose to deploy this service in production you are responsible for maintaining the security of the service yourself.